Celebrating Mother's Day With Your Dad Is Totally Cool & Here's How To Do It

 Twenty-year-old Dominique, for example, says, "I choose to celebrate my father on Mother's Day each year because, for the majority of my childhood, he had to play the role of both parents, proudly earning him the title of 'Mr. Mom.'"

 The truth is, this day is what you make it.
 There are no rules and, like on any other Sunday, brunch is 100 percent optional.
 If you prefer to disable your social media accounts for a few days and forget all about it, it's within your rights to do so.
-And if you'd like to take your dad out for a Sunday afternoon beer, that's OK, too.
+Another option is to take your dad out for a Sunday afternoon beer.
 Here's how else you can celebrate with the super-parent in your life.

 Buy Or Make Your Dad A Card